 By: Susan Schniepp, RCA Distinguished Fellow

 In developing your company’s plan, you will need to consider all aspects of the operation that impact the product.
-Managing your company’s risk with a well-defined plan may help reduce the activities associated with poor quality and inefficiencies associated with the product and the process, such as a reduction in deviations/investigations, FDA warning letters, scrap or wasted materials, customer complaints, and product yield.
+Managing your company’s risk with a well-defined plan may help reduce the activities associated with poor quality.
+Most importantly, reducing inefficiencies associated with the product and the process is critical to improving quality.

 Need help developing or refining your Quality Risk Management Plan?
 Contact RCA now →